aaaaabiang/aaaaabiang/README.md

 ### Baidu (China) Co., Ltd - Shanghai, China
 07/2021- 06/2024
 Product Manager · AI Speech Product Commercialization | Won the "Pioneering Elite Award"
-- Analyzed customer behavior data to optimize pricing and go-to-market strategies.
-Drove high-speed growth with an annual revenue increase exceeding 50%.
-Led cross-functional teams with sales, marketing, operations, UI/UX, SDE, QA and AE.
+- Defined platform roadmap and capability framework, evaluated and integrated ASR/TTS/NLP products.
+Collaborated with R&D, UX, and GTM teams to drive 50% revenue growth, 40% higher customer satisfaction.
-- Improved the recognition accuracy of ASR product by 10% and enhanced readability by 100%.
+- Delivered 20% usability improvement through continuous user analysis, UX optimization, and data loops.
 Delivered engaging prototypes and interfaces, improving new customer acquisition by 50% and customer satisfaction by 40%.
-- Leveraging competitive analysis and user feedback to identify market opportunities, successfully launched 5+ key features of the TTS product which resulted in positioning the Leaders Quadrant in IDC’s report of Chinese AI market 2023.
+- Analyzed market data to optimize product, pricing, and go-to-market strategies, successfully launched key iterations, which resulted in positioning the Leaders Quadrant in IDC’s report of the Chinese AI market 2023.

 ## Connect with Me